Steps to Earning Substance Abuse Counselor Certification in Arkansas

 A Bachelor’s Degree Reduces the Experience Requirements for ADC Certification

-The supervised experience required for ADC certification without a degree is the same – 6,000 hours (about three years) of clinical work experience.
+The supervised experience required for ADC certification without a degree is approximately 6,000 hours (equivalent to about three years) of clinical work experience.
 But good news!
-If you earned a bachelor’s degree you won’t need nearly as many hours to be eligible for certification.
+If you earned a bachelor’s degree, you won’t need nearly as many hours to be eligible for certification.

-What this means is that you’ll be eligible for ADC certification after only two years of supervised experience, but would need to continue on with one more year to meet the requirements for LAADAC licensure.
+This means you’ll be eligible for ADC certification after only two years of supervised experience.
+Still, you would need to continue for one more year to meet the requirements for LAADAC licensure.

 After you’ve earned the required education but before you begin your period of training, you’ll need to register as a Counselor in Training (CIT).
 This process includes creating an account with Certemy, the ASACB’s online portal, and passing a background check.
 The CIT is valid for a period of five years.
 If you haven’t earned the required clinical experience hours for ADC certification during this time, you’ll need to re-register for the CIT.